DevOps-MBSE/AaC/docs/docs/user_guide/getting_started.md

 ```

 # Using AaC to Model Your System
-The general pattern for decomposing whatever you want to model in AaC is begin by asking a few questions of the system, and correlate what aspects you want to define to corresponding AaC yaml entries, often referred to as AaC definitions.
+The general pattern for decomposing whatever you want to model in AaC is begin by asking a few questions of the system, and correlate what aspects you want to define to corresponding AaC YAML entries, also referred to as AaC definitions.

 For example:
 * If you want to define a thing you would create a `model` definition